patience4711/ESP32-WIFIMANAGER-VIA-BLUETOOTH/README.md

 ### pswd and security level ###
 These values are set via the bluetooth connection so that only someone that has physical access to our ESP32 can edit them.<br>
 The pswd is used to authenticate visitors of (parts of) the webinterface.
+It is also used for the login on the BT terminal.

 I like to make my iot even more secure by preventing visiters from outside my network.
 We can filter this by comparing the visitor's IP to that of our router.<br>
 The securityLevel decides how many characters must match, so if our router is 192.168.0.1 than 192.168.0 is a match when securityLevel = 9.<br>